mscook/BanzaiDB/README.rst

 We choose RethinkDB_ as our underlying database for a few reasons:
     * RethinkDB is both developer and operations friendly.
 This sits well with the typical bioinformatician,
-    * NoSQL databases allow for a felxible schema.
+    * NoSQL databases allow for a flexible schema.
 We can store/collect now, think later.
 This is much like how science is performed.
     * Not every bioinformatician or lab has a system administrator.
 RethinkDB is easy to setup and administer